Athandwa/greetings-forms/README.md

   - Create a route should be called /greetings and accepts the username as part of the URL.

-  - It should greet any user to use the route like this http://localhost:3000/greetings/Joe
+  - It should greet any user to use the route like this http://localhost:3000/greetings/Joe.

   - Create a route called /greeted that displays a list of all the users that have been greeted.

-  - Create a route called /counter/<USER_NAME> that shows how many times a user has been greeted
+  - Create a route called /counter/<USER_NAME> that shows how many times a user has been greeted.

+  - Create a web form that allows you to enter a name and when the submit button is pressed display a greeting massage with a user entered on a text box.

+  - Create some basic styling to the page to look impresive.

+  - Setup a folder for static resources using `express.static`.

+  - Enable Form variables `body-parser` this enables form parameters retrieval using `req.body`.